 2. Observe the surrounding

-To get inspiration for a 3D animation project, you can look around in the real world that helps you create the objects and characters categorically.
+To get inspiration for a 3D animation project, you can look around in the real world which helps you create the objects and characters categorically.

 The best way to give your object a realistic look is to get inspiration from the real world.
 You can add features, textures, functions, and movements to your character by simply observing the surrounding.